Skip to Content

 Check Ignition Switch

-Ignition switches are an important part of the ignition system, bad connections here can cause lots of problems.
+Ignition switches are an important part of the ignition system; bad connections here can cause lots of problems.
 Ignition switches – send commands to the control module if fitted.

 If your mower doesn’t have a control module, then the safety sensors are wired inline to the ignition switch – meaning any sensor that is in the open position will leave the ignition switch with an open circuit (No start).
 These systems are basic and tend to be the most reliable.